 If you travel a lot (such as for work), it’s not hard to earn A-List.

-If you don’t travel a ton, it’s challenging because the program is based heavily on flights.
+If you don’t travel a lot, it’s challenging because the program is based heavily on flights.

-A-List Preferred requires twice as much of both, 50 one-way qualifying flights or 70,000 Tier Qualifying Points!
+A-List Preferred requires twice as much of both, 50 one-way qualifying flights (40 after January 2024) or 70,000 Tier Qualifying Points!

 Much like Companion Pass, you get the benefit once you satisfy the requirements.
 Once you’ve flown your 25th one-way qualifying flight, you’ll be A-List for the remainder of the year and the following year.